 But wait - there's even more!

 You don't have to rely on nameless reviews from strangers to pick out your coffee pot.
 We have studied a number of coffee makers with grinders and have narrowed them down to the 10 best.
-Each and every one of these small appliances have proven the technology to serve as an excellent addition to your kitchen arsenal.
+Each and every one of these small appliances has proven the technology to serve as an excellent addition to your kitchen arsenal.
 Read on to learn more.

 |Product Name||Image||Capacity||Overall Rating||Details|

 |Cuisinart DGB-625BC Grind-and-Brew 12-Cup Automatic Coffeemaker||12 cups||8||Check price|

 |Delonghi ECAM23260SB Magnifica Smart Espresso & Cappuccino Maker||1 cup||10||Check price|

 |Capresso 464.05 CoffeeTeam GS 10-Cup Digital Coffeemaker with Conical Burr Grinder||10 cups||8.5||Check price|

 |KRUPS EA8250 Espresseria Super Automatic Espresso Machine Coffee Maker with Built-in Conical Burr Grinder||1 cup||8.5||Check price|

 |Gourmia GCM4500 Coffee Maker with Built-in Coffee Grinder||10 cups||8||Check price|

 |Black & Decker CM5000B 12-Cup Mill and Brew Coffeemaker||12 cups||9||Check price|